wohhie/DataStructure-Algorithm/README.md

 ```

 # Strings
-# Length of a string: Example s = "Welcome"
+## Problem 1: Length of a string: Example s = "Welcome"
 As we know, the best way to find the length of a string is by using the strlen() function.
 However, in this example, we will find the length of a string manually.
 | W | E | L | C | O | M | E | \0 |
 |---|---|---|---|---|---|---|----|